Bagh e Mehtab

-Bagh I Mehtab (literally: Garden of Mehtab) is located in Srinagar, Jammu and Kashmir, India, about 7 km away from city centre, Lal Chowk.
-The area is primarily a residential area with a government housing colony and many private colonies.
+Bagh I Mehtab (literally: Garden of Mehtab) is located in Srinagar, Jammu and Kashmir, India, about 7 km from the city centre, Lal Chowk.

+The area is primarily residential, with a government housing colony and several private colonies.

-The settled population is majorly Sunni Muslim, emigrated from different parts of Kashmir valley.
+The settled population is predominantly Sunni Muslim, with residents having migrated from different parts of the Kashmir Valley.

 Location

-The area is located on the banks of the river Doodganga (literally: The Ganges of Milk), which has its source in the upper reaches of Yusmarg.
+The area is located on the banks of the river Doodganga (literally: the Ganges of Milk), which has its source in the upper reaches of Yusmarg.

-The locality comes on the Chadoora – Charari Sharief – Yusmarg highway.
+The locality lies on the Chadoora – Charari Sharief – Yusmarg highway.

-The Banihal–Baramula DEMU railway line passes through the railway bridge ending at Bagh e Mehtab periphery.
-The tiny bridge adjacent to it, is the link for commuters to Rawalpora and Gulzarpora, saving them five to six kilometers of distance.
+The Banihal–Baramula DEMU railway line passes over a railway bridge near the periphery of Bagh e Mehtab.
+The small bridge adjacent to it serves as a link for commuters travelling to Rawalpora and Gulzarpora, saving them five to six kilometres of distance.